TechFortress/SilenceChat/README.md

 ### Command:
 Note: Square brackets `[]` means the argument is optional.
 The pipe `|` denotes the options you can use to specify for this argument
-- `/chat [on|off]` - Toggles global chat for yourself.
-Defaults to on (global chat enabled).
+- `/silence [on|off]` - Toggles global chat for yourself.
+Defaults to off (global chat enabled).

-The chat toggle is not persistent; it will reset to "on" when you disconnect from the server.
+The chat toggle is not persistent; it will reset to "off" when you disconnect from the server.